Fzsm/FPGA-course/VHDL/README.md

-QIAU Logic Circuits and Computer Architecture Laboratory
+# Logic Circuits and Computer Architecture Laboratory
-This repository contains VHDL code examples related to the Logic Circuits and Computer Architecture Laboratory course at QIAU (Qazvin Islamic Azad University).
+This repository contains AI-generated VHDL code examples related to the Logic Circuits and Computer Architecture Laboratory course.

 ### About the Course
 The Logic Circuits and Computer Architecture Laboratory course is designed to provide hands-on experience with digital logic circuits and computer architecture concepts.
 The course covers topics such as combinational and sequential logic design, memory systems, processor architecture, and more.